ASUCICREPO/CLA-Chatbot/README.md

   To request access to these models:
   1. Navigate to the AWS Bedrock console
   2. Click "Model access" in the left navigation pane
-  3. Click "Manage model access"
+  3. Click "Manage model access."
   4. Find each model in the list and select the checkbox next to it
   5. Click "Save changes" at the bottom of the page
   6. Wait for model access to be granted (usually within minutes)